 The good news for Tampa Bay, though, is there is time for this issue to sort itself out.
 If Sergachev can grow into a role on the right side and take on top-four minutes, it could bring balance to the line-up, raising the entire team as a whole.
 If this happens, this unit could very well be one of the best in the history of the franchise.
 Even if this doesn’t occur, there’s still reason to believe that the Lightning will be one of the top scoring defensive units this season, and they could make a case to move up this list in the coming months.

 Few teams are lucky enough to build a franchise around a defenseman, but the L.A.
 Kings have done so since drafting Drew Doughty second overall in the 2008 entry draft.
 For the last decade, Doughty has been the cornerstone of the King’s defense, helping lead the franchise to their first two Stanley Cup victories all while winning the Norris Trophy after the 2015-16 season.

 Behind Doughty is a number of underappreciated defensemen who are more than capable of holding their own against the best of the NHL.
-Between Jake Muzzin, Alec Martinez, Derek Forbort, Christian Folin and the recently acquired Dion Phaneuf, the Kings are able to send out a player who can match-up with the opponent through skill, speed or experience.
+Between Jake Muzzin, Alec Martinez, Derek Forbort, Paul LaDue and Dion Phaneuf, the Kings are able to send out a player who can match-up with the opponent through skill, speed or experience.

 Number 1: Nashville Predators

-The biggest problem with the Predators is that there isn’t much to say about them anymore on defense.
-This is a franchise that has cut their teeth on defense for more than a decade, and it has shown with the incredible names that have passed through the organization.
+The biggest problem with the Predators is that there isn’t much to say about them anymore.
+This is a franchise that cut their teeth on defense for more than a decade, and it has shown with the incredible names that have passed through the organization.
 With a core of Subban and Josi currently in the middle of their prime, Nashville should continue to be the dominant name on defense for years to come.